squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 [:octicons-file-code-24: Source][11] ·
 [:octicons-heart-fill-24:{: .tx-heart } Insiders only][11]{: .tx-insiders }

-Sometimes it's desirable to hide the navigation sidebar or table of contents, especially when there's a single navigation item.
+Sometimes it's desirable to hide the navigation and/or table of contents sidebar, especially when there's a single navigation item.
 This can be done for any page using the [Metadata][20] extension:

 ``` yaml
 ---